-the CEO is to issue an assessment notice to the applicant.

-(4) If the CEO —

-(a) is not aware of any offence of which the applicant has been convicted; and

-(b) is aware that the applicant has a non-conviction charge in respect of a Class 1 offence or a Class 2 offence,

-the CEO is to issue an assessment notice to the applicant unless the CEO is satisfied that, because of the particular circumstances of the case, a negative notice should be issued to the applicant.
+(4) If this subsection applies, the CEO is to issue an assessment notice to the applicant.

-(5) If the CEO is aware of an offence (other than a Class 1 offence or a Class 2 offence) of which the applicant has been convicted, the CEO is to issue an assessment notice to the applicant unless the CEO is satisfied that, because of the particular circumstances of the case, a negative notice should be issued to the applicant.
+(5) If this subsection applies, the CEO is to issue an assessment notice to the applicant unless the CEO is satisfied that, because of the particular circumstances of the case, a negative notice should be issued to the applicant.

-(6) If the CEO —

-(a) is aware of a Class 1 offence (committed by the applicant when a child) of which the applicant has been convicted;

-(b) is aware of a Class 2 offence of which the applicant has been convicted; or

-(c) is aware that the applicant has a pending charge in respect of a Class 1 offence or a Class 2 offence,

-the CEO is to issue a negative notice to the applicant unless the CEO is satisfied that, because of the exceptional circumstances of the case, an assessment notice should be issued to the applicant.
+(6) If this subsection applies, the CEO is to issue a negative notice to the applicant unless the CEO is satisfied that, because of the exceptional circumstances of the case, an assessment notice should be issued to the applicant.

-(7) If the CEO is aware of a Class 1 offence (other than a Class 1 offence committed by the applicant when a child) of which the applicant has been convicted, the CEO is to issue a negative notice to the applicant.
+(7) If this subsection applies, the CEO is to issue a negative notice to the applicant.

-(8) If subsection (4), (5) or (6) applies in respect of an offence, the CEO is to decide whether he or she is satisfied in relation to the particular or exceptional circumstances of the case having regard to —
+(8) If subsection (5) or (6) applies in respect of an offence, the CEO is to decide whether he or she is satisfied in relation to the particular or exceptional circumstances of the case having regard to —